awsdocs/aws-lambda-developer-guide/doc_source/with-ddb.md

   + **Trim horizon** – Process all records in the stream\.

   After processing any existing records, the function is caught up and continues to process new records\.
 + **On\-failure destination** – An SQS queue or SNS topic for records that can't be processed\.
-When Lambda discards a batch of records because it's too old or has exhausted all retries, it sends details about the batch to the queue or topic\.
+When Lambda discards a batch of records that's too old or has exhausted all retries, Lambda sends details about the batch to the queue or topic\.
 + **Retry attempts** – The maximum number of times that Lambda retries when the function returns an error\.
 This doesn't apply to service errors or throttles where the batch didn't reach the function\.
 + **Maximum age of record** – The maximum age of a record that Lambda sends to your function\.
 + **Split batch on error** – When the function returns an error, split the batch into two before retrying\.
-+ **Concurrent batches per shard** – Process multiple batches from the same shard concurrently\.
++ **Concurrent batches per shard** – Concurrently process multiple batches from the same shard\.
 + **Enabled** – Set to true to enable the event source mapping\.
 Set to false to stop processing records\.
 Lambda keeps track of the last record processed and resumes processing from that point when the mapping is reenabled\.

 **Note**